uschen/docker-rpi4-imagebuilder/README.md

 After a successful build you will find the `eoan-preinstalled-server-arm64+raspi4.img___kernel___timestamp.lz4` file in your specified `output` directory.
 (Failure will lead to a build_fail.log in that folder.)

+Currently the images are under 700Mb compressed with xz, or about 1.3Gb compressed with lz4.
+The xz images are about 50 Mb larger than the base ubuntu images.

 ## Installing image to sd card

 Use the instructions here: https://ubuntu.com/download/iot/installation-media